History of rail transport in China: People's Republic of China

 In fact, when the PRC was established in 1949, China had constructed 27380 km of railway, but only 24090 km was kept, including 10309 km in the northeastern part of China, and 919 km in Taiwan.

+No Chinese enterprises had designed or built a locomotive until after the founding of the PRC.
+Because of the emphasis on national self-reliance in Mao era China, the locomotive industry relied primarily on domestically developed technologies.
+Because of limitations in coal, China developed and mass-produced diesel locomotives.

 Railway construction in the 1950s

 The end to decades of warfare in China allowed railway construction to proceed on a large scale.
 In the 1950s, the government initiated numerous railway building projects to fill in missing links in the country's rail network.
 The new government undertook a vigorous railway building campaign.
 From 1952, when the first railway of the People's Republic, the Chengdu–Chongqing Railway entered operation, to the end of the First Five Year Plan in 1957, 6100 km of railroads were built, accounting for 18% of the national total.
 The lines completed during this period include the final sections of the Longhai and Xianggui Railways, the Litang–Zhanjiang, Yingtan–Xiamen, Lancun–Yantai and Xiaoshan–Ningbo Railways.
 These lines, along with the Baoji–Chengdu Railway (completed in 1958) and the 1900 km Lanzhou–Xinjiang Railway to Urumqi (completed in 1962), extended the national rail network to the Northwest and Southwest, and added connections between the coast and interior.

 In 1957, passenger trains averaged 34.8 km/h and freight trains averaged 25.2 km/h.

+Between 1952 and 1957, China built 605 locomotives which drew on designs left by the Japanese-operated South Manchuria Railway.